 ~ Increase funding and conservation efforts to provide and restore salmon habitat, especially in key river systems that provide food for orcas;

-~ Move forward with breaching the four Lower Snake River Dams by formally requesting the Army Corps of Engineers begin breaching immediately based on their 2002 Environmental Impact Statement, while working with Eastern Washington stakeholders to mitigate any changes dam breaching might cause;
+~ Move forward with breaching the four Lower Snake River Dams by formally requesting the Army Corps of Engineers begin breaching immediately in 2019, based on their 2002 Environmental Impact Statement, while working with Eastern Washington stakeholders to mitigate any changes dam breaching might cause;

-~ Contact your federal representatives and ask them to strengthen, not weaken, the Endangered Species Act, as described in this List of ESA changes being made or proposed
+~ Contact your federal representatives and ask them to strengthen, not weaken, the Endangered Species Act, as described in this list of ESA changes being made or proposed

 ~ Support and/or volunteer for your favorite salmon, habitat, and orca nonprofit organizations;